Carl Ludvig Engel: Senate Square

+Head of the Intendant's Office

-In 1819–1820, when Engel's first creations were nearing completion, his status as a kind of head architect of the Grand Duchy was established when he received more and more building assignments, both private and public, in other parts of Finland.
-The final confirmation came when he in 1824 was appointed head of the statewide Intendant's Office, responsible for all key state buildings throughout the country, a position he was offered - but first declined because he still had hopes of returning to Prussia - following the resignation of its first head, the Italian-born architect Carlo Bassi, and which he retained until his death.
+In 1819–1820, when Engel's first creations were nearing completion, his status as head architect of the Grand Duchy was established as he received building assignments both private and public in other parts of Finland.
+The final confirmation came when in 1824 he was appointed head of the statewide Intendant's Office, responsible for all key state buildings throughout the country, a position he held following the resignation of its first head, the Italian-born architect Carlo Bassi, and which he retained until his death.
 Among his other key works from this period is Helsinki Old Church in Kamppi, completed in 1826.
-He designed the first theater of Helsinki, Engels Teater, in 1827, though this was a rather modest building.
-He was also responsible for the new city plan for Turku after most of it was wiped out by the Great Fire of Turku in 1827.
+He designed the first theater of Helsinki, Engels Teater, in 1827.

+Among Engel's most architecturally ambitious works is the University Library in Helsinki (1836).
+It departs from contemporary library buildings in both its floor plan and spatial structure, drawing instead on Roman precedent.
+The entrance hall evokes a Roman atrium in the manner described by Palladio, while the main reading spaces are arranged around a large transverse barrel vault flanked by colonnades — a structure Engel adapted from the Baths of Diocletian in Rome, which he knew through Palladio's measured drawings published in 1770.
+In this way Engel created an association with an ancient library through spatial structure rather than literal imitation.

+After the Great Fire of Turku in 1827, Engel drew up a new city plan for Turku that established a set of fire-prevention principles which became the standard for Finnish urban planning.
+These included streets at least 30 ells (approximately 18 metres) wide, the division of the city into fire zones by esplanades, tree-lined firebreaks within blocks, and a prohibition on multi-storey wooden buildings.
+The same principles were subsequently applied in city plans drawn up under Engel's supervision for Tampere (1830), Tavastehus (1831), Borgå (1832), Jyväskylä (1833) and St. Michel (1837).

 Engel died on 14 May 1840 in Helsinki.